 I have a passion for counselling and I hope to use my 20 years of experience and knowledge to help others in their journey to grow and learn effective ways to handle their current and past concerns.
 I bring a compassionate, and honest approach to my work.
 Understanding the busy life of many people today, the uncomfortable feeling of facing a counsellor in person and the inability of some people to go for counselling on their own, I believe online counselling can benefit many people.

-I am available to work with clients via telephone, email and face-time or skype sessions.
+I am available to work with clients via telephone or in person.
 I am extremely flexible with scheduling and will do my best to accommodate your schedule whether it be morning, afternoon or evening sessions.

 I hope my passion for counselling and my experience in hospital settings, family service and hospice, enhances my ability to work with you on achieving your goals.

 Judy Farrah ReachesWindsor ON